 - Is homosexuality a sin according to the Bible?
 Yes.
 We will look at exactly what the BIBLE (not preachers) say in a minute.

 - Can a homosexual be Christian, or to put it another way, can a Christian be homosexual?
 Yes.
-Christians have all sorts of different sins n their lives.
-Lying, cheating streaming, pride, religious hypocrisy and any other sin you can think of.
-The bible tells us we are in a lifelong struggle to become like Jesus.
+Christians have all sorts of different sins in their lives.
+Lying, cheating stealing, pride, religious hypocrisy, sexual immorality, and any other sin you can think of.
+The Bible tells us we are in a lifelong struggle to become like Jesus.
 The bigger question is, can a Christian be homosexual and stay that way?
 The answer is, genuine Christians will slowly but surely change through the power of the Holy Spirit.

 - Is homosexuality worse than other sins?
 No!
 Heterosexual sins are no different than homosexual ones.
 Fornication, adultery, pornography, lust and other things are no different in God’s eyes than homosexual ones.
 Those who make a distinction are wrong.
 According to the Bible God blessed the sexual relationship inside a marriage covenant between a man and a woman.

 - Can God forgive homosexuals, Yes!
 God can forgive anyone for anything, We are told in Romans 5:20: “Where sin abounded, grace abounded much more.”
-Any son can be forgiven through Jesus.
+Any person can be forgiven through Jesus.

 What does the Bible say about homosexuality and related issues?

-To be honest most people concerned with this issue have never read for themselves what the bible says. they simply listen to what other people say the Bible says.
+To be honest most people concerned with this issue have never read for themselves what the bible says.
+They simply listen to what other people say the Bible says.
 Not a good plan when your eternal soul hangs in the balance Find out for yourself, then make a decision.
 If you are serious about what the Bible says, then you will want to read these scriptures.
-I have placed the scriptures in red so you can separate the scripture from my commentary. get your own bible and look them up to see for yourself.
+I have placed the scriptures in red so you can separate the scripture from my commentary.
+Get your own Bible and look them up to for yourself.